kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 The script opens an existing FITS file.
 Its header is parsed by methods in module :mod:`wcs` and methods from classes in module :mod:`wcsgrat` calculate the graticule data.
 A plot is made with Matplotlib.
+Note the small rotation of the graticules.

 The recipe:

    * Given a FITS file on disk (*m101.fits*) we want to plot a graticule for the spatial axes in the FITS file.
-   * The necessary information is retrieved from the FITS header with PyFITS through class :class:`maputils.FITSimage()`.
+   * The necessary information is retrieved from the FITS header with PyFITS through class :class:`maputils.FITSimage`.
    * To plot something we need to tell method :meth:`maputils.FITSimage.Annotatedimage` in which frame it must plot.
 Therefore we need a Matplotlib figure instance and a Matplotlib Axes instance (which we call a frame in the context of *maputils*).